arcadejk/kdrama-fandom/README.md

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/5fde9edf-0521-4080-9aa3-26a4ab0a8a55)

-- In the Footer, when the user click on the icon of the Social Networks, they redirect him to the homepage oh those specific pages.
+- In the Footer, when the user clicks on the icon of the Social Networks, they redirect him to the homepage of those specific pages.

   ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/3b757c3a-df42-4989-9c59-52739d4d405e)

-  - In the Footer, when the user click on **Terms of use** or **Privacy Policy** he/she will be redirected to the resective pages.
+  - In the Footer, when the user clicks on **Terms of Use** or **Privacy Policy** he/she will be redirected to the respective pages.

     ![image](https://github.com/arcadejk/kdrama-fandom/assets/157130011/282cb751-bb1b-41b5-a81d-b0d75e7ad893)